VA Medical Malpractice FAQ’s

-Any private person may file a claim against the government under the Federal Tort Claims Act.
+Any person may file a claim against the government under the Federal Tort Claims Act.
 The claimant need not be a citizen of the United States.
-Generally, veterans and their family members, the dependents of Active Duty Military Personnel, Retirees, and Civilians may bring a FTCA action.
-Active Duty Military Personnel generally cannot bring a claim for injuries to THEMSELVES except under special circumstances (but Active Duty Military Personnel may bring a claim for injuries to their dependents).
+Generally, veterans and their family members, servicemembers, the dependents of Active Duty Military Personnel, Retirees, and Civilians may bring an FTCA action for medical malpractice.
+Under the new law enacted in December 2019, Active Duty Military Personnel may bring a claim for injuries/death as a result of medical malpractice.
+Active Duty Military Personnel may also bring a claim for injuries to their dependents.

-Generally, claims for injuries that have occurred overseas must be brought under the Military Claims Act or Foreign Claims Act.
+Generally, claims for injuries that have occurred overseas must be brought under the Military Claims Act, the Foreign Claims Act, or the Federal Tort Claims Act.
 The Military Claims Act and Foreign Claims Act are similar to the FTCA but are more narrow in their avenue for recovery.
-Archuleta Law Firm handles Military Claims Act and Foreign Claims Act.
+The Archuleta Law Firm handles claims under the Federal Tort Claims Act, the Military Claims Act, and the Foreign Claims Act.

-Generally, prospective claimants must file their FTCA claim within two years from the “date the claim accrued.”
+Generally, prospective claimants must file their FTCA claim within two years (three years for servicemembers injured from medical malpractice) from the “date the claim accrued.”
 Often, but not always, the “date the claim accrued” is the date of injury.
-This two year period is known as the FTCA statute of limitations.
+This two year period (3 years for servicemembers) is known as the FTCA statute of limitations.
 The statute of limitations applies to minors as well.
-In some cases the statute of limitations is extended due to military service.
+In some cases, the statute of limitations is extended due to military service.

 Contact an attorney immediately.
-The facts of each particular case determine when the two year statute of limitations period starts.
+The facts of each particular case determine when the two year (3 years for servicemembers) statute of limitations period starts.
 It is not uncommon for people to mistakenly believe that they have more time than they actually have.
-Since the statute of limitations can forever bar a FTCA claim if it is not presented in writing within two years from the “date the claim accrued,” it is best to let an attorney determine the deadlines.
+Since the statute of limitations can forever bar an FTCA claim if it is not presented in writing within two years (3 years for servicemembers) from the “date the claim accrued,” it is best to let an attorney determine the deadlines.
 It will take some time to gather the documents necessary to evaluate and prove the claim.
 Make sure to give your attorneys plenty of lead time.

 First, a FTCA claim must be filed with the appropriate administrative agency.
 Usually the appropriate agency is the agency where the negligent employee works.
 Once the government agency receives the claim it has six months to review, negotiate, and/or deny the claim.
 If the claim is not resolved by the agency within six months from the date it received the claim or if the claim is denied by the agency then suit may be filed against the United States government.